 You’ll need an internet connection and some free time.
 Unfortunately, these jobs don’t always pay much, but you can choose only the jobs you want.
 Mechanical Turk often pays with Amazon gift cards.

-11. Pet Sitting or House Sitting
+12. Pet Sitting or House Sitting

 This works best if you can find an assignment in your city.
 Otherwise, your travel expenses may cut too deeply into your earnings.
 Also, look out for some of these sites that have an annual fee, which is usually $50 – $150.

-- For a site-specific to pet sitting, check out Rover.com.
+For a site specific to pet sitting, check out Rover.com.

-12. Taking Stock Photos
+13. Taking Stock Photos

 It’s gotten more difficult to earn a side income from taking stock photos since the market is so saturated, but I still like Foap.com because it’s integrated into your smartphone.

-If a brand manager needs a certain kind of photo for an ad campaign you can provide it quickly and for cash.
+If a brand manager needs a certain kind of photo for an ad campaign, you can provide it quickly… and for cash.
 Just take a photo and upload it through the iPhone app.

-13. Assessing Properties
+14. Assessing Properties

 People who need to buy a property sight unseen have a dilemma: Can they really trust the salesperson to tell them about flaws or downsides?

 They need someone close by to go take a look at the property—whether it’s real estate or a vehicle—and report back.
 You could be that helpful person if you have a smartphone and some extra time.

 Gradually is the key term with these kinds of platforms.
 You can take a more active approach and earn a little more deliberately.
 But these services work best when you work them into your existing daily routine.

-What’s even better is the $5 bonus you can get for signing up and giving it a try.
+What’s even better is the $10 bonus you can get for signing up and giving it a try.

-16. Mystery Shopping
+17. Mystery Shopping

-17. Joining Focus Groups
+18. Joining Focus Groups